Sicily Discovery and Service

 What is included?

-Ground transportation, accommodations, 3 meals per day, chaperones and guides, trip related activities, trip related activity admissions, taxes and tips.
+Ground transportation, accommodations, all breakfasts and dinners, chaperones and guides, program-related activities and admissions, taxes and tips.

 How do the optional group flights work?